The Power of T Visas in Protecting Victims

 Many of the workers run off or finally come to their breaking point and make excuses to leave – some find distant family and go live with them in another state.
 One finds their way to a law office and wants to know if they can fix their immigration status.
 The T visa may be an option.

-Case 4: Involuntary servitude and peonage in a youth group against an LGBTQIA+ youth
+Case 4: Involuntary servitude and peonage in a youth group against an LGBTQIA+ yout

 A 14-year-old goes to youth group at his church.
 He wants to come out as gay but is afraid because he doesn’t know how his friends or family will take it.
 He feels pressure from the church to conform to its religious doctrine and talk about converting him or reorienting him scares him.